All new and returning players must audition each year.

 a specified set of excerpts from the orchestral repertoire for your instrument.

 Recording should be submitted as a YouTube video link only.
-To submit your recording, email the URL (or link) of your YouTube video and your application form by May 14, 2021 to firstname.lastname@example.org.
-We encourage you to send your video and application earlier than May 14, 2021.
+To submit your recording, email the URL (or link) of your YouTube video and your application form by September 3, 2022 to firstname.lastname@example.org.
+We encourage you to send your video and application earlier than September 3, 2022.
 We will test your video to make sure the URL works and confirm with you by email.
-You should receive this confirmation within a week after you uploaded your video.
+You should receive this confirmation within a day after you upload your video.
 In case of technical problems with your video you will be asked to upload it again.

 The following general areas of musicianship will give you an indication of what the auditioning committee will be listening for: